xhuliakurtiofficial/Vetvet/README.md

-- 👋 Hi, I’m @Vetvet
+- 👋 Hi, I’m @Xhuliakurtiofficial
 - 👀 I’m interested in science.
 - 🌱 I’m currently learning computer.
 - 💞️ I’m looking to collaborate on projects.
-- 📫 How to reach me via email ? contactwobo@gmail.com
+- 📫 How to reach me via email ? xhuliakurtikontakt@gmail.com@gmail.com

 <!---
 Vetvet/Vetvet is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.